Library About Policies Reserves

 Please indicate the circulation period for your course materials when filling out the reserve form.

 Once a professor reserves material for a class, faculty members not associated with that course may not take the item out of the library, even for classroom use, without the consent of the professor who originally placed the item on reserve.
 Please plan ahead.
-If you let our staff know far enough in advance, we will contact the professor to seek his/her consent.
+If you let our staff know 3 business days in advance, we will attempt to contact the professor to seek their consent.
 This policy ensures priority to those who reserve library materials, in case an item is needed at a moment's notice for the designated class.
-You are encouraged to place items on reserve if you plan to use them in class or as supplementary resources for your students.
+You are encouraged to place items on reserve if you plan to use them in class, or as supplementary resources for your students.

 Additional information on borrowing privileges and loan periods can be found at: